• Skip to primary navigation

 Croton needs bright and indirect sunlight for its optimum growth.

 So, you must find a place in your home or office where it can receive ample sunlight throughout the day.
+The plant needs at least 3-4 hours of sunlight to thrive and grow well.

-If you can provide good sunlight to this plant, you will definitely see an improvement in the plant's growth.
+If you can provide good sunlight to this plant, you will see an improvement in the plant’s growth.
+The leaves will also start looking more fresh and vibrant in general once they receive enough sunlight.

-3. Provide Humid Environment To The Plant
+3. Provide A Humid Environment To The Plant

-There aren't many indoor plants that like humidity, but Croton is an exception.
+Croton is one such plant that requires enough humidity around it.
+There aren’t many indoor plants that like humidity, but Croton is an exception.

 So, try to find a place where it can receive an adequate humid environment.

-If you can't find an appropriate place for the plant, you can keep it on your patio or balcony in the morning and move it inside later.
+If you can’t find an appropriate place for the plant, you can keep it on your patio or balcony in the morning and move it inside later.
+This is another way of ensuring the plant gets enough sunlight and humidity at the same time.

 4. Water The Plant Adequately